dazzl-tv/ruby-rabbitmq-janus/config/requests/channel/README.md

 How to use gem for channels

-For each example initialize a gem with command : `t = RRJ::RRJ.new`
+For each example initialize a gem with command : `t = RubyRabbitmqJanus::RRJ.new`

 ## List channels